-A new analysis by ransomware Coveware, a remediation and incident response firm, has revealed that the average ransomware payment amount increased by six times between 2018 and Q3 2019.
+A new analysis by Coveware, a remediation and incident response firm, has revealed that the average ransomware payment amount increased by six times between 2018 and Q3 2019.
 The average ransomware payment amount as of Q3 stands at $41,198.

 Many companies have paid considerably more to regain access to their hijacked systems.
 Larger enterprises often are faced with ransomware demands of over $1 million.

 Cybercriminals have, in part, focused their attacks on healthcare because there is a higher than average chance of the ransom being paid.
-Managed service providers, or MSP, have also suffered an increased volume of attacks.
+Managed service providers, or MSPs, have also suffered an increased volume of attacks.
 A successful attack on an MSP can give a cybercriminal a considerable payout if the attack gives the criminal access to the systems of all of the MSP’s clients.

-Ransomware developers, who devote considerable resources and efforts to their criminal efforts, are best-served from a financial standpoint if those developers make sure that victim files can be recovered.
+Ransomware developers, who devote considerable resources and efforts to their criminal efforts, are best served from a financial standpoint if those developers make sure that victim files can be recovered.
 After all, if word gets out that payment is pointless because it will not result in recovery, organizations who then become “held hostage” will not pay the ransom.
-At the same time, however, payment of hardly a guarantee that files will be recovered.
+At the same time, however, payment is hardly a guarantee that files will be recovered.
 Criminals are not necessarily keen on honoring such agreements.
 According to the Coveware analysis, while 98% of the victims that paid the ransomware were eventually supplied with working keys to decrypt their data, these keys only allowed for 94% of data to be recovered.